tidyverse/tidyverse.org/content/blog/tidymodels-errors-q4/index.md

 > I found it confusing that `fit`, `last_fit`, `fit_resamples`, etc., did not all produce objects that contained the same information and could be acted on by the same functions.

 This makes sense.
-While we try to forefront the intended mental model for fitting and predicting with tidymodels in our APIs and documentation, we also needed to be proactive in anticipating common lapses in constructing that mental model.
+While we try to forefront the intended mental model for fitting and predicting with tidymodels in our APIs and documentation, we also need to be proactive in anticipating common challenges in constructing that mental model.

 For example, we've found that it's sometimes not clear to users which outputs they can call [`predict()`](https://rdrr.io/r/stats/predict.html) on.
 One such situation, as Louise points out, is with `fit_resamples()`: